 Check out our Top 10 Tips for Climbing Kilimanjaro.
+I have climbed Mount Everest and Kilimanjaro 40+ times.
 We have developed our own unique itinerary along with offering the highest quality treks on Kilimanjaro.
-Our head guide was voted Kilimanjaro’s Best Guide.
+Our head guide was voted Kilimanjaro’s Number 1 Guide.

 Join The Experts

 CONTACT US If you want the best advice out there.
 On Kilimanjaro we have the best guide, best tents, best food and service for you.
 We have helped over 20 of our staff to go to college to learn English, become chefs and guides.

 Our office staff have climbed Kilimanjaro over 50 times and they know what it takes to be successful.
 So get in touch today for more information!

 1).
 Choose the Right Route for your Kilimanjaro Climb

 The most important piece of advice I can give you is to have a minimum of 8 days on the mountain.
 We find that the best route up the mountain is using the Lemosho Route over 8 days.
 After 40 Kilimanjaro climbs, I have designed my own unique itinerary for the best safety and success.